softwareconstruction240/softwareconstruction/chess/4-database/database.md

 }
 ```

-Then when a user attempts to login, repeat the hashing process on the user supplied login password and then compare the resulting hash to the previously stored hash of the original password.
+Then when a user attempts to log in, repeat the hashing process on the user supplied login password and then compare the resulting hash to the previously stored hash of the original password.
 If the two hashes match then you know the supplied password is correct.

 ```java
 boolean verifyUser(String username, String providedClearTextPassword) {